knoxxs/knoxxs.github.io/_posts/11/2015-11-23-chat-architecture-everywhere.markdown

 [Actor](http://actorapp.github.io/platform/) Including modern applications for Web, iOS, iPad, Android and SDK for building your own WhatsApp.

 ### socket.io / Google Cloud Messaging / OneSignal
-[socket.io](http://socket.io/) is the fastest and most reliable real-time engine
+[socket.io](http://socket.io/) is the fastest and most reliable real-time engine.
+To understand how `socket.io` works follow [this](http://stackoverflow.com/questions/16719282/how-does-socket-io-work).

 [Google Cloud Messaging (GCM)](https://developers.google.com/cloud-messaging/) is a simple and reliable messaging to reach over a billion devices.